cjaeger/ipv4info/README.md

 - TXT
 - WHOIS

-Input can be one, o a list of follwing types:
+Input can be a list of follwing types:

 - E-Mail-Adress
 - Domain